 So you’ve been to the icky gum wall and bought some flowers from Pike Place Market, now what??
 If you are looking for some more fun and free things to do in Seattle, Washington, you have come to the right place.

 We moved to the city over 3 years ago and have spent the last few years exploring to find all the best free things to do in Seattle that are light on the wallet but full of adventure, and we put together a list of them all to share with you.

-Looking for the top touristy things to do in a day?
+Only have 24 hours?
 Read this guide for things to do with only One Day In Seattle

 FUN, UNIQUE, AND FREE THINGS TO DO IN SEATTLE, WA

 HEAD UP TO SMITH TOWER AFTER A SPORTS GAME